• Home

 Using protein chemistry to solve biochemical mysteries in the environment

 Proteins are the biochemical machines of the cell and can provide a seasoned chemist with a wide range of information on the status or plans of a cell.
 We use state-of-the-art tandem mass spectrometry technology and bioinformatic tools in order to analyze and decipher protein expression from a variety of samples from the environment.
-Our specialty is in the marine world.
+Our focus is the marine environment.
 Be it particles floating in the ocean, sediments on the ocean floor, phytoplankton adapting to climate change, or bacteria surviving on hydrothermal vent plumes or in Arctic ice channels, we are interested and excited to tackle the project.

 WE ARE CURRENTLY SEEKING NEW COLLABORATIONS